-• You or someone who is acting on your behalf will be asked to sign the notice.
-(Section 4 tells how you can give written permission to someone else to act as your representative.) • Signing the notice shows only that you have received the information about when your coverage will stop.
-Signing it does not mean you agree with the plan that it's time to stop getting the care.
+You, or someone who is acting on your behalf, will be asked to sign the written notice to show that you received it.
+Signing the notice shows only that you have received the information about when your coverage will stop.
+Signing it does not mean you agree with the plan's decision to stop care.

-Section 7.3 Step-by-step: How to make a Level 1 Appeal to have our plan cover your care for a longer time
+Section 7.3 Step-by-step: How to make a Level 1 appeal to have our plan cover your care for a longer time